teracow/googliser/README.md

 Create the gallery in condensed mode.
 No padding between each thumbnail and they're all square.
 The default leaves some space between each thumbnail, but each thumbnail can be a different shape.

 `--colour [PRESET]` or `--color [PRESET]`
 The dominant image colour.
+Specify like `--colour green`.
+Default is 'any'.
 Preset values are:

 - `any`
+- `full` (colour images only)
 - `black-white` or `bw`
 - `transparent` or `clear`
 - `red`